tdwg/website/conferences/2024/biss-abstract-submission/index.md

 ### Requirements

-Please write your abstract in English for a general audience, providing context for your presentation and avoiding unexplained jargon. _This abstract is an expanded version of what has been submitted and accepted for presentation at SPNHC-TDWG 2024._
+Please write your abstract in English for a general audience, providing context for your presentation and avoiding unexplained jargon. _This abstract must be an expanded version of what was been submitted and accepted for presentation at SPNHC-TDWG 2024._

 Be sure to provide references for TDWG or other [standards](/standards/) used in your work (e.g., [Darwin Core Standard](/standards/450)).